CardiacModelling/summer-school-2025/README.md

-# summer-school-2025-teachers
+# Summer school 2025 - teachers files

-Teachers version of the summer school files
+To access, use e.g.: